Improved thresholds for e-values: Improved thresholds under distributional information

 \subsection{Summary}

 For a class of e-variables $\mathcal{E}$, Lemma \ref{lem:1} allows one to design a more aggressive e-test based on the rejection threshold $T_{\alpha}(\mathcal{E})$.
-The rejection region is enlarged, leading to rejections with less evidence while keeping the type-I error controlled at $\alpha$ for $\alpha \in (0, 1)$.
+The rejection region is enlarged, leading to rejections with less evidence while maintaining the type-I error controlled at $\alpha$ for $\alpha \in (0, 1)$.
 We have already provided plots of the worst-case type-I errors and improved rejection thresholds in Figures \ref{fig:threshold-comparison-1}, \ref{fig:threshold-comparison-3}, and \ref{fig:threshold-comparison-2}.
 We summarize the results on the improved thresholds in Table \ref{tab:improved-threshold}.

 There are some ad-hoc thresholds of e-values used in the literature, as it is clear that the standard calibrator $\min(1/p, 1)$ is too restrictive.
-For instance, \cite{S21} recommended using the convertion formula $1/\sqrt{p} - 1$. \cite{VW21} suggested using the rule of thumb proposed in Appendix B of \cite{jeffreys1961theory} to convert between p-values and Bayes factors, as Bayes factors align with e-values in the context of simple hypotheses.

-According to Jeffreys' rule of thumb, a p-value threshold of 0.05 is equivalent to an e-value threshold of $\sqrt{10}$, while a p-value threshold of 0.01 is equivalent to an e-value threshold of $10$.
-The correspondence between p-values and e-values generated from this rule of thumb can be arbitrary since it depends on the distribution of the e-variable, which may be unknown.
-The improved thresholds derived in this section provide a mathematical framework to compare the scales of e-values and p-values.
-It appears that Jeffreys' rule of thumb based on Bayes factors is slightly less conservative than the class $\mathcal{E}_{\rm LN}$ but more conservative than $\mathcal{E}_{\rm LCS}$.
-More importantly, in contrast to the ad-hoc choices, the thresholds obtained in this paper have a provable type-I error guarantee under the respective assumptions.
+For instance, \cite{S21} recommended using the conversion formula $1/\sqrt{p} - 1$. \cite{VW21} suggested using the rule of thumb proposed in Appendix B of \cite{jeffreys1961theory} to convert between p-values and Bayes factors, as Bayes factors align with e-values in the context of simple hypotheses.
+Both Shafer's conversion and Jeffreys' rule of thumb are slightly less conservative than the class $\mathcal{E}_{\rm LN}$ but more conservative than $\mathcal{E}_{\rm LCS}$.
+In contrast to these ad-hoc choices, the thresholds obtained in this paper have a provable type-I error guarantee under the respective assumptions.